ickc/log-PyAutoLens/README.md

 # TODO

+- [ ] request projects dp004 and do018 for benchmarking via https://safe.epcc.ed.ac.uk/dirac @wait(for approval)
+    - [ ] setup /snap8/scratch/dp004/dc-kili1/RAC16/PyAutoLens
 - [x] refactor ported functions per implementation
     - [x] setup unit test
     - [ ] setup doc
     - [x] set up benchmark to compare implementations
         - [x] repeat previous rudimentary benchmark with float64 and double check for consistency
+        - [ ] compare results from pytest-benchmark to manually running it.
+The results seems wildly different
+            - perhaps write a manual benchmark with cli and ensure all available threads are used?
+Perhaps add a matmul in the beginning as a control.
     - [ ] Update duplicated code from <https://github.com/Jammy2211/dirac_rse_interferometer/> to this repo
 - [ ] explore calculation of symmetric matrix under JAX framework
 - Go through